James Edwin Cassidy: Priesthood

-Auxiliary Bishop and Bishop of Fall River
+Auxiliary Bishop, Coadjutor Bishop and Bishop of Fall River

-On March 21, 1930, Cassidy was appointed auxiliary bishop of the Diocese of Fall River and titular bishop of Ibora by Pope Pius XI.
+On March 21, 1930, Cassidy was appointed auxiliary bishop of Fall River and titular bishop of Ibora by Pope Pius XI.
 He received his episcopal consecration on May 27, 1930, from Archbishop Pietro Biondi, with Bishops Joseph John Rice and George Guertin serving as co-consecrators, at St. Mary's Cathedral.
 As an auxiliary bishop, he continued to serve as pastor of St. Patrick's and as vicar general.

 Cassidy was named coadjutor bishop of the Diocese of Fall River on July 13, 1934.
 Upon the death of Bishop Daniel Feehan, Cassidy automatically succeeded him as the third bishop of Fall River on July 28, 1934.

-During his 17-year tenure, Cassidy earned a reputation as a strong supporter of the Temperance movement against alcohol consumption and of the rights of workingmen.
+During his 17-year tenure, Cassidy earned a reputation as a strong supporter of the Temperance movement a national movement against alcohol abuse.
+He also supported the rights of workingmen.
 He also took an active interest in the needs of the elderly, founding several homes for senior citizens.

 In 1934, Cassidy called for the resignation of Will H. Hays as chairman of the Motion Picture Association of America.
 He stated that Hays was being "false to the trust imposed on him" and called him "a co-betrayer of with the movie industry of the sacred rights of parents to protection of the morals of their children."
-In 1942, Cassidy declared that the Women's Army Auxiliary Corps contravened the teachings of the Catholic Church on the role of women, and expressed his hope that no Catholic women would join it.
+After the American entry into World War II in December 1941, Cassidy in 1942 declared that the Women's Army Auxiliary Corps (WAAC) contravened the teachings of the Catholic Church on the role of women.
+He expressed his hope that no Catholic women would join WAAC.
 Cassidy was the first American bishop to receive the crimson cross of the Order of Christ from the Portuguese government.
-In 1945, he received Father James Connolly as his coadjutor bishop.
+In 1945, he received Reverend James Connolly as his coadjutor bishop.

 In January 1951, Cassidy published a pastoral letter forbidding girls cheerleading at Catholic high schools in the diocese, citing the indecency of their outfits.
 He also banned football games at night.